Ziadeliwa001/Spaceship-Titanic-Model/README.md

 # Spaceship-Titanic-Project-Predicting Alternate Dimension Transport
-This repository contains my solution for the Spaceship Titanic competition on Kaggle.
+This repository contains our solution for the Spaceship Titanic competition on Kaggle.
 The goal of this competition is to use machine learning to predict which passengers on the interstellar passenger liner Spaceship Titanic were transported to an alternate dimension during the collision with a spacetime anomaly.

 # Data
 The data consists of three CSV files: